dstearle/shrimp-king/README.md

 - Navbar:
 - Dashboard Section:
-- Inventory Section:
+- Inventory Section: make filter for favorited items in the computed method for neocaridina, finish toggle for favorited
-- Market Section:
+- Market Section: make filter for favorited items in the computed method for neocaridina, finish toggle for favorited
-- Misc:
+- Misc: make sure favorited items can be saved and loaded

 <br>